tsirysndr/freebsd-up/README.md

 ## 📝 License

-This project is open source.
-Check the repository for license details.
+This project is licensed under the Mozilla Public License 2.0.
+See the LICENSE file for details.

 ## 🔗 Useful Links